What is SEM (Search Engine Marketing)

 So, focus on creating timeless content that stays relevant, leverage PPC to achieve rapid traffic, and harness SEO for steady, long-term growth.
 This way, you won’t depend heavily on PPC in the long run.

 Avoid myopic thinking.
-Combining SEM with SEO can reduce your PPC spending while still achieving your goals.
+Combining SEM with SEO can reduce your PPC spending while achieving your goals.

 Conclusion

-So, Search Engine Marketing (SEM) is a broad concept that covers various elements and can significantly contribute to the success of any business in search engine results.
+So, Search Engine Marketing (SEM) is a broad concept that covers various elements and can significantly contribute to a business’s success in search engine results.

 However, SEM is more than PPC.
 More precisely, it has a strong relationship with SEO as well.
 When you blend these two, you have a killer strategy to up your online game and score big in search engines.